 Purple card Image source: Nubank

-Its strong cash flow position and current level of investment opens many opportunities for Nubank.
+Its strong cash flow position and current level of investment open many opportunities for Nubank.
 With this investment, Nubank expanded operations to Mexico and Colombia, two other Latin American fintech giants.

 They plan to use the funding for operational expenses in those countries, while they continue to expand their product offerings for the Brazilian population.

 Their priority is to stay true to their vision even when scaling their business.
-They work hard everyday to democratize access of credit lines to the Brazilian population, and now other Latin American populations.
+They work hard every day to democratize access to credit lines to the Brazilian population, and now other Latin American populations.

-If this is not a great example of Brazil fintech growth, we don’t know what is.
+If this is not a great example of Brazil’s fintech growth, we don’t know what is.

 Ready to Explore the Brazil Market?

-If this article caught your attention and you want to learn more about advances in Brazil fintech and other fintech sectors in Latin America, visit our website today!
+If this article caught your attention and you want to learn more about advances in Brazil fintech and other fintech sectors in Latin America, download Brazil’s Business report for this year!

 You can also shoot us an email at firstname.lastname@example.org for more information about how we can help your business achieve your expansion goals, whether they are in Brazil or other Latin American countries.